This article outlines an easily-practiced grounding meditation.

 1. Adopt a sitting posture (lying down and sitting on a straight back chair are also fine) and close your eyes.

 2. Place your attention on your abdomen, at a point that readily stands out to you.

 3. As the abdomen rises, observe the movement from start to finish.
 As it falls, continue to simply observe.

 4. Don’t try to change or alter your breathing.

 5. Noticing that you have fallen into distraction or started to provide a commentary to the movements is a sign of success in your meditation.
 Simply return to the non-judgemental, present-moment awareness of the rising and falling of your belly.
 This “returning” is the essence of mindfulness.

 6. Each time you “return” your attention it is as though you are lifting a weight and strengthening the muscle of your mind.

 7. You may find it helpful to label the movements (rising, falling, rising, falling) silently in your mind for a while.

-8. Before opening your eyes, rest in the feelings of centred-ness and calm for a few moments.
+8. Before opening your eyes, rest in the feelings of centered-ness and calm for a few moments.

 The Attention Revolution by B. Alan Wallace.